apache/calcite-avatica/site/_docs/howto.md

 ## Run a GPG agent

-By default, Maven plugins which require you to unlock a GPG secret key will prompt you in the terminal.
+By default, Gradle plugins which require you to unlock a GPG secret key will prompt you in the terminal.
 To prevent you from having to enter this password numerous times, it is highly recommended to install and run `gpg-agent`.